hitesh-ag1/NVFlare/docs/confidential_computing/detailed_cc_sequence_diagram.md

 #### Use Cases
 There are following use cases in consideration
-* Flare Server Node needs to make sure all participants are trust worthy, i.e Overseer, All FL Clients
+* Flare Server Node needs to make sure all participants are trust worthy, i.e All FL Clients
-* Flare Client Node needs to make sure all participants are trust worthy, i.e FL Server1,2, Overseer, other FL Clients
+* Flare Client Node needs to make sure all participants are trust worthy, i.e FL Server1,2, other FL Clients
-* Flare Job Client needs to make sure all FL Servers, overseer and all FL Clients are trust worthy
+* Flare Job Client needs to make sure all FL Servers and FL Clients are trust worthy

-### Use Case 1: **Flare Server** Node needs to make sure all participants are trust worthy, i.e Overseer, All FL Clients
+### Use Case 1: **Flare Server** Node needs to make sure all participants are trust worthy, i.e All FL Clients

 ```mermaid
 sequenceDiagram